13c13rq/PPT-D/README.md

 #

 This Project is my attempt at creating a holistic work of art, not so much an objective scientific examination.
-In the Future when I find the necessary time and resources, I will probably make use of some more advanced methods than simple regex matching (which is sufficient for what I wish to achieve here), too create the substrate from which I create my next visual output.
-This is something I look forward to (:
+In the Future when I find the necessary time and resources, I will probably make use of more advanced methods than simple regex matching (which is sufficient for what I wish to achieve here), to create the substrate for my visual output, whatever it may be.